openaps/docs/docs/docs/walkthrough/phase-1/visualization.md

 These settings are not currently updated from the values stored in the pump.
 You will need to keep the Nightscout profile in sync with any changes you make in your pump.

 To configure your profile, on your Nightscout website, go to the Settings (3 horizontal bars) in the upper right corner.
 Click on the Profile Editor button.
 Create a new profile (if you don't already have one) using the settings that match what you already have set up in your pump.
 Fill out all the profile fields and click save.

+Once you have Nightscount up and running, and ready for integration with OpenAPS, you will be able to add pump data and OpenAPS status to the display, as described in the rest of this section.
+The next steps require starting an openaps instance, setting up openaps devices, generating openaps reports, and collecting approptiate data.
+You may therefore skip the rest of this section, and come back to it once you have completed [Phase 2 - Configuring and Learning to Use openaps Tools](https://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/using-openaps-tools.html), and again once you have completed closing the loop.

+**NOTE: more significant updates to the rest of this section are in progress.
+You may proceed as described below or (even better) look through the recent [gitter chat](https://gitter.im/nightscout/intend-to-bolus) related to Nightscout integration.**

 ### Configuring and Uploading OpenAPS Status

-**At this point in the docs I find it confusing as the next part dives straight into working inside of your openaps repo (or whatever the right term for it is).
-I would think before jumping straight to setting up the integration with Nightscout you would go over some basic `openaps use ns` type stuff, or even just doing `openaps init` for the first time.
-I see this stuff is in [Phase 2 - Configuring and Learning to Use openaps Tools](https://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/using-openaps-tools.html), so the next bit seems out of place if you're supposed to follow the phases in order**

 Integration with Nightscout requires couple of changes to your OpenAPS implementation, which include: